Home / Careers / Las Cruces

 Getting Licensed in NM

-The New Mexico Board of Pharmacy is the governing body.
-The process is straightforward but requires attention to detail.
+Licensing is handled by the New Mexico Board of Pharmacy.
+The process is standard but requires attention to detail.

 Best Neighborhoods for Pharmacists